pandeng65536/Modern-Delay-Tolerant-Email/Plan.md

 ## January

-Set up an email server.
+Set up Virtual Machine.

 ## February

-Set up an email client.
+Set up an email server, and an email client.

 ## March

-Send and receieve email between two clients.
+Send and receive email between two clients.
+Incorporate security technologies into the email network.

 ## April

-Incorporate security technologies into the email network.
+(Final Test)

 ## May

 Set up a DTN, and incorporate email system into it.

+Experimental testing.

 ## June